Awami League: Founding and early Pakistan era (1949–66)

-Yar Mohammad Khan funded the 5-day Kagmari Conference.
-He was the treasurer of the kagmari conference committee.
+Yar Mohammad Khan funded the 5-day Kagmari Conference and was the treasurer of the conference committee.

-The controversy over One Unit (the division of Pakistan into only two provinces, east and west) and the appropriate electoral system for Pakistan, whether joint or separate, also revived as soon as Suhrawardy became Prime Minister.
+The controversy over 'One Unit' (the division of Pakistan into only two provinces, east and west) and the appropriate electoral system for Pakistan, whether joint or separate, also revived as soon as Suhrawardy became prime minister.
 In West Pakistan, there was strong opposition to the joint electorate by the Muslim League and the religious parties.
 The Awami League however, strongly supported the joint electorate.
 These differences over One Unit and the appropriate electorate caused problems for the government.

 By early 1957, the movement for the dismemberment of the One Unit had started.
-Suhrawardy was at the mercy of central bureaucracy fighting to save the One Unit.
+Suhrawardy was at the mercy of the central bureaucracy fighting to save the One Unit.
 Many in the business elite in Karachi were lobbying against Suhrawardy's decision to distribute millions of dollars of American aid to East Pakistan and to set up a national shipping corporation.
 Supported by these lobbyists, President Iskander Mirza demanded the Prime Minister's resignation.
 Suhrawardy requested to seek a vote of confidence in the National Assembly, but this request was turned down.
 Suhrawardy resigned under threat of dismissal on 10 October 1957.

-On 7 October 1958, President Iskander Mirza declared martial law and appointed army chief General Ayub Khan as Chief Martial Law Administrator.
-Ayub Khan eventually deposed Mirza in a bloodless coup.
-By promulgating the Political Parties Elected Bodies Disqualified Ordinance, Ayub banned all major political parties in Pakistan.
-Senior politicians, including the entire top leadership of the Awami League, were arrested and most were kept under detention till 1963.
+On 7 October 1958, President Mirza declared martial law and appointed army chief General Ayub Khan as Chief Martial Law Administrator.
+Khan eventually deposed Mirza in a bloodless coup.
+By promulgating the Political Parties Elected Bodies Disqualified Ordinance, Khan banned all major political parties in Pakistan.
+Senior politicians, including the entire top leadership of the Awami League, were arrested and most were kept under detention until 1963.

-In 1962, Ayub Khan drafted a new constitution, modelled on indirect election, through an electoral college, and termed it 'Basic Democracy'.
-Huseyn Shaheed Suhrawardy joined Nurul Amin, Khwaja Nazimuddin, Maulvi Farid Ahmed and Hamidul Haq Chowdhury in forming National Democratic Front against Ayub Khan's military-backed rule and to restore elective democracy.
+In 1962, Khan drafted a new constitution, modelled on indirect election, through an electoral college, and termed it 'Basic Democracy'.
+Huseyn Shaheed Suhrawardy joined Nurul Amin, Khwaja Nazimuddin, Maulvi Farid Ahmed and Hamidul Haq Chowdhury in forming the National Democratic Front against Ayub Khan's military-backed rule and to restore elective democracy.
 However the alliance failed to obtain any concessions.
 Instead the electoral colleges appointed a new parliament and the President exercised executive authority.

-Widespread discrimination prevailed in Pakistan against Bengalis during the regime of Ayub Khan.
+Widespread discrimination prevailed in Pakistan against Bengalis during the regime of Khan.
 The University of Dhaka became a hotbed for student activism advocating greater rights for Bengalis and the restoration of democracy in Pakistan.

 On 5 December 1963, Huseyn Shaheed Suhrawardy was found dead in his hotel room in Beirut, Lebanon.
 His sudden death under mysterious circumstances gave rise to speculation within the Awami League and the general population in East Pakistan that he had been poisoned.